unjs/ofetch/README.md

 const { ofetch } = require("ofetch");
 ```

-## ✔️ Works with Node.js

-We use [conditional exports](https://nodejs.org/api/packages.html#packages_conditional_exports) to detect Node.js
-and automatically use [unjs/node-fetch-native](https://github.com/unjs/node-fetch-native).
-If `globalThis.fetch` is available, will be used instead.
-To leverage Node.js 17.5.0 experimental native fetch API use [`--experimental-fetch` flag](https://nodejs.org/dist/latest-v17.x/docs/api/cli.html#--experimental-fetch).

 ## ✔️ Parsing Response

 `ofetch` will smartly parse JSON and native values using [destr](https://github.com/unjs/destr), falling back to the text if it fails to parse.